opensearch-project/documentation-website/_api-reference/ingest-apis/ip2geo.md

 ## Node settings

-The IP2Geo data source and `ip2geo` processor have the node settings described in the following table.
+The IP2Geo data source and `ip2geo` processor node settings are listed in the following table.

 | IP2Geo data source | Description | Setting |
 |--------------------|-------------|---------|